cardano-foundation/CIPs/CIP-1694/README.md

 DReps arguably need to be compensated for their work.
 Research on incentive models is still ongoing, and we do not wish to hold up implementation of this CIP while this is resolved.

-Our interim proposal is therefore to escrow Lovelace from the existing Cardano treasury until this extremely important decision can be agreed on by the community, through the on-chain governance mechanism that is being constructed.
+Our interim proposal is to leave this decision up to the users of the system by introducing an "optional tax" on governance action as a fee with a configurable minimum.
+This leaves the door open to introduce DReps incentives through social constructs and off-chain protocols.

 Alternatively, DReps could pay themselves through instances of the "Treasury withdrawal" governance action.
 Such an action would be auditable on-chain, and should reflect an off-chain agreement between DReps and delegators.